hashicorp/vagrant/.github/CONTRIBUTING.md

 **Tip:** Make it small!
 A focused PR gives you the best chance of having it accepted.
 Then, repeat if you have more to propose!

+### Vagrant Go

+The Vagrant port to Go is currently in an alpha state and under heavy development.
+Please refer to [this issue](https://github.com/hashicorp/vagrant/issues/12819) before starting or submitting pull requests related to Vagrant Go.

 ### Setup a development installation of Vagrant

 *A Vagrantfile is provided that should take care setting up a VM for running the rspec tests.* If you only need to run those tests and don't also want to run a development version of Vagrant from a host machine then it's recommended to use that.